dhowe/rita/README.md

 ## Developers
-Website pages in this repo are generated via the `./scripts/make-site.sh` script.
+The website in this repo is generated via the `./scripts/make-site.sh` script.

+### Static pages
 The best way to make updates to static pages is to do the following:
 ```
 $ git clone git@github.com:dhowe/rita.git